nicohlr/ipychart/docs/docs/developer_guide/development_installation.md

 $ npm install
 ```

-... followed by the ipychart python package:
+... followed by the ipychart Python package:

 ``` bash
 # from the root of the project